Gokhawk/My-Debian-i3-Setup/README.md

 # My-Debian-i3-Setup

-My Debian Linux i3 Setup with dotfiles
+NOTE: THIS REPO IS ARCHIVED.
+CHECK NEW ARCH I3 SETUP REPO My Debian Linux i3 Setup with dotfiles

 I give my dotfiles for rofi, alacritty etc. u can use these files to customize ur linux :)